-The APC allows a maskable or non-maskable interrupt on the POR pin.
+The APC allows a maskable or non-maskable interrupt on the POR pin when the Switch Off event is detected on the SWITCH input pin.

 This interrupt enables the user to perform an orderly exit procedure, automatically performing housekeeping functions such as file backups, printout completion and communications terminations, before powering down.

-See FIGURE 4-12 "POR, SCI and ONCTL Generation" on page 66.
+See Figure 4-10.